• Home

 Saturday and Sunday morning sessions are our main activities for stable management and riding.
 The sessions run from 8.00 to 11.30.
 The aim is to teach riders every aspect of horse and pony care with a particular focus towards the knowledge needed for the ride safe, BHS Stage 1 and BHS Stage 2.

 The sessions are for children between the age of 12 and 16 and aims to be inclusive of a range of children.
-Most riders need some preliminary beginner sessions and supervised volunteering sessions to be safe to join in on a Saturday.
+Most riders need some preliminary beginner sessions to be safe to join in on a Saturday.

 A typical session could look like this